Samsung/tizen-docs/docs/application/dotnet/guides/nui/imageview.md

 ## ImageView Event

-It is possible to take some action after all resources required by a control are loaded and ready.
+After all the required resources are loaded and ready, you can perform some actions:

 1. Create handler: